roboticeyes/openrex/doc/rex-spec-v1.md

 | 4                | alpha        | float    | alpha between 0..1, 1 means full opaque                 |

 If no texture is available/set, then the `textureId` is set to `0x7fffffffffffffffL` value.
+The Ns value specifies the specular exponent for the current material.
+A high exponent results in a tight, concentrated highlight.
+Ns values normally range from 0 to 1000.

+The material values can be used in combination with different shaders, and therefore the render result may vary.
+Most shaders and software packages treat the diffuse color information as most dominating.

 #### DataType PeopleSimulation (6)